MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 gehen go (géhen)
-	Möchtest du mit Oma und Opa ins Restaurant gehen (Would you like to go to the restaurant with Grandma and Grandpa?) hast have
+	Möchtest du mit Oma und Opa ins Restaurant gehen (Would you like to go to the restaurant with Grandma and Grandpa?)
+	Möchtest du am Sonntag ins Schwimmbad gehen hast have

 + !
 In English, we say I’d like to go to the movies.
 In German, that **second verb goes to the end**
 	![](https://d1btvuu4dwu627.cloudfront.net/7eea16a2572cb8a758f911276f810830/d7e4da34dc7305f43e43ae2b0b895aea/images/14baf5a1c8d343e8b053316031909a4f.svg)
-Möchtest du ins Kino gehen?
+Möchtest du ins Kino gehen? - Would you like to go to the movies?
 + 1st verb: **Möchtest** - would you like
 + 2nd verb: **Gehen** - go
+Ich habe Zeit am Samstag.
+Möchtest du gern ins Kino gehen ?
-Would you like to go to the movies?
+	 I have time on Saturday.
+Would you like to go the Movie Theater?
++ gehen ist the 2nd verb so it goes to the end

 Das Geht that work
 	Geht - right, correct
 	Das - that
 Zeit time
 	Hast du Zeit - do you have time
+	Schade, ich habe um Sechs keine Zeit
 Ich kann nicht - I can't
 das Spiel the game
 	Das spiel is heute - the game is today
-Konzert concert
+	Ich Möchte um zwei basketball spielen - I would like to play basketball at two Konzert concert
 	Das Konzert ist toll - the concert is great
 Samstag Saturday